Documentation, Consumer Warnings, Labels, Testing

 Testing for pathogens is important for raw drinking milk (RDM), however, raw cheesemaking works a little differently.
 The Pasteurian perspective of the last few decades that pathogenic microbes make us ill, therefore the best route to safety is to annihilate the entire microbial community, is not holding up to the latest science.
 Bronwen Percival from Neil's Yard Dairy in the UK is a cheese expert.
 During a recent visit to Melbourne, she predicted that the testing regime of the future would focus on determining if the cheese has large amounts of beneficial microbes, instead of testing primarily for pathogens.
-She reasons that when cheese contains vast quantities of beneficial microbes, they crowd out potential pathogens—cheese science and experience shows this to be true.
+She reasons that when cheese contains and are surrounded by vast quantities of beneficial microbes, they crowd out potential pathogens—cheese science and experience shows this to be true.
 Bronwen and partner Francis Percival have written a great book called Reinventing the Wheel: Milk, Microbes and the Fight for Real Cheese.

 Coliform testing in various systems

 Let's take a brief look how three different industries view coliforms at the moment and why they are so divided, conflicted and even confused...
 It is essential to understand why the different parties involved have different perspectives, and why they are valid for each…